mabelzhang/ros1_bridge_sandbox/README.md

    . devel/setup.bash
    ```

 * A third alternative is to [install the VRX Docker image](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupDocker).
 Docker X-server support is required to run Gazebo in Docker.
 If you choose this option, you may want to [install NVIDIA Docker](https://bitbucket.org/osrf/vrx/wiki/tutorials/installNvidiaDocker) to speed up rendering.

-## Demonstration
+## Bridge built-in sensor messages to ROS 2 RViz 2

+This section shows how to visualize ROS 1 built-in sensor messages in ROS 2
+RViz 2, using the bridge.
+This allows us to read data from ROS 1 in ROS 2.

 Once the VRX environment is installed, run the following commands in several new terminals.